palantir/streams/README.md

 ## MoreStreams

 Utility methods for streams.
-Currently supported is `inCompletionOrder`.
+Currently supported are `inCompletionOrder` and `inSourceOrder`.
 It is tricky to handle streams of futures.
 Running

     foos.stream().map(executorService::submit).map(Futures::getUnchecked).collect(toList());